eduardo-robles/eduardo-robles.github.io/about.md

 Projects:

 Projects, I have a lot of them.
-I also tend to not finish them.
-In a valiant effort to rectify this bad habit I am commiting more time to documenting my trials and tribulations.
+In a valiant effort I am commiting more time to documenting my trials and tribulations.
 I hope I don't bore you....

 The future: